 Anywhere on the beach

-Bring a large beach umbrella, beach chair, sunscreen and a good book.
+Bring a large beach umbrella, beach chair, sunscreen, and a good book.
 Don’t forget lots of water to prevent dehydration.
 A cooler stocked with healthy snacks such as fruit, nuts, and cheese will keep you nourished as well.
-People watching is cheap entertainment while your at the beach.
+People watching is cheap entertainment while you’re at the beach.
 There is a lot of activity going on that you can watch, while your resting and recovering.

 Go on a Cruise

 Embarking on a cruise offers you the ability of lots of entertainment and food options in a convenient location.
 You have the option of getting off the cruise ship to see the local entertainment, so if you’re having a rough day, stay on the ship and find a nice pool-side chaise to rest.
 Grab a book and a bottle of sunscreen.
 All the other travelers will be exciting for the day so you will have the place to yourself.
 Cruise ships are handicap accessible so getting around will be easier than many other vacations.

 Many “all inclusive” resorts offer many ways to pamper you.
 Finding one that offers packages on their services will allow you the freedom to choose.
 Massage one day, new haircut the next, maybe a pedicure and facial later in the week.
 Sounds like a fabulous vacation to me.
 It’s restful and will bring peace to your recovery.
 Remember to drink plenty of water after your massage, it cleans the toxins out and prevents dehydration.